neuroinfo-os/deep-bottleneck/docs/user_guide.rst

 Using these parameters one should be able to define experiments as desired.
-To execute the experiment(s) one could simply start des experiment.py but manly due to our usage of external hardware resources (organized by sun grid enine) we had to develop another way to execute experiments.
+To execute the experiment(s) one could simply start des experiment.py but mainly due to our usage of external hardware resources (organized by sun grid enine) we had to develop another way to execute experiments.
 We created two python-files, the run_experiment.py and the run_experiment_local.py, which can run either a single experiment or a group of experiments.
 For the local execution of experiments the run_experiment_local.py one needs to switch to the deep_bottleneck-folder by::